 - To view detailed information, select the session trace's link.

 The Session trace details page provides summary information about the trace, a heat map with timing details, and a waterfall of events that you can explore.
 The color-coded legend identifies the page load events during the webpage's life cycle.

-For apps that have been deployed using the copy/paste method, New Relic Browser includes web app and queue time in Network time as part of the page load timing process.
-This is because New Relic Browser relies on the server-side agent to pass the application values to the Browser agent through auto-injection.
+For apps that have been deployed using the copy/paste method, Browser monitoring includes web app and queue time in Network time as part of the page load timing process.
+This is because Browser relies on the server-side agent to pass the application values to the Browser agent through auto-injection.

 You can view detailed information about how this "back end" time breaks down from the browser's point of view.
 The session traces report on all the network related events available, so you can see on a case-by-case basis how the browser spends time on DNS lookups and other network events.